 We created the scenario configuration

-scenario_config using the indicated pipeline configuration.
-We use the
+scenario_cfg using the indicated pipeline configuration.
+We use

-comparators parameter to provide a dictionary indicating which data node need to be compared and with what function.
+comparators parameter to provide a dictionary indicating which data nodes and what function(s) will be

 involved in the comparison.
 In this example we use the function

 Line 25 indicates that only the data nodes instantiated from

 The comments in lines 3-8, gives you an idea of what the